You will need planning permission before you can apply for a dropped kerb if you live on a classified road.

 We can create a dropped kerb in front of your home if your property meets the right criteria, for example, you may need planning permission.
 Before you apply for a dropped kerb, you will need to check:

-Check if you live on a classified road
+Do I live on a classified road?

 You will need planning permission before you can apply for a dropped kerb if you live in a conservation area and want to undertake works to your frontage such as paving the front garden or removing a wall.
 If you do not need to do this and want a footway crossing please contact highways.footwaycrossing@redbridge.gov.uk as the system may stop you from proceeding even though you may not need planning permission.